Galina Kamaeva

 Between 1956 and 1959 she won several national titles in butterfly, backstroke and medley events.
 In the 2000s, she competed in the masters category and won 15 national titles, setting four national records.

-She was born in Volgograd but then moved to Chernyakhovsk.
+She was born in Vladivostok, leaved in Volgograd, than moved to Kaunas (Lithuania) then moved to Chernyakhovsk.
 After marriage, she changed her last name to Egorova (Егорова).